aws-samples/amazon-sagemaker-predictive-maintenance-deployed-at-edge/README.md

 6. In the topic filter enter: $aws/things/Iot-Sensor/shadow/update/accepted
 7. Next --> Finish

 Now repeat these steps, this time changing the Source --> Services --> Local Shadow Service.
+Keep the target and topic filter the same with previous steps.

 ## Configure Subscriptions and Deploy the solution